 For those wanting to relax, kick back and smell the roses in the dedicated rose garden.
 Plus, there is plenty of space to kick a ball.
 Set up your picnic beside the central water fountain – you may even glimpse a wedding ceremony.
 Be sure to bring a hat and sunscreen, as there is a lot of exploring to do.
 Parking is free and there is a small café on site for the coffee fiends among us.
 Hooray!

 Read more about the Gold Coast’s Botanical Gardens HERE

-For a traditional market adventure check out Carrara Markets for a wide range items to delight the senses – everything you can image is located here and will be a delight to window shop through.
+For a traditional market adventure check out Carrara Markets for a wide range of items to delight the senses!
+Everything you can image is located here and will be a delight to window shop through.
 Most weekends also feature a petting farm and pony rides for a small treat.

-For the Evening– Surfer Paradise Night markets run on a Friday night over the summer season.
-Open from 4pm to 9pm these markets feature quirky handmade home wares, jewellery, art and gifts and have roving entertainers most weeks.
+For the evening– Surfers Paradise night markets run on Wednesday, Friday and Saturday nights over the summer season.
+Open from 4pm to 9pm these markets feature quirky handmade homewares, jewellery, art, and have roving entertainers most weeks.
 Entry is free and allows you to stroll along the esplanade to soak up the cool sea breezes and view over 120 stalls.